DerekStride/competency-tracker/README.md

 - [x] provide a Model for competencies (as per the short description above);
 - [x] a REST API for CRUD
+- [x] Google OAUTH for user authentication
 - [ ] generate custom competency map of prerequisites, with links to the relevant employees, teams, learning material, etc.;
 - [x] scripts to upload competencies from various sources, mostly spreadsheets in various forms;
 - [ ] a front-end to visualize and track progress, to assess, to navigate, etc.

-# HOWTO
+# Howto

+This is your typical rails app.
+Clone it, then run rails server.
+Alternately, deploy on Heroku.

+Using [HTTPIE](https://github.com/jkbrzt/httpie), with a local server you can create a basic competency like so: `http PUT :3000/competencies/1 name=Juggling

-See our controller specs for examples.
+See our competency controller specs for more complex examples.